 Acting with Masks

-This 10 week course introduces you to performing in a mask, using comic character masks from the traditional form Commedia dell’Arte.
+This ran as a 10 week course that introduced skills for performing in a mask, using comic character masks from the traditional form Commedia dell’Arte.

-Teaching the key principles of mask work and comic physical theatre, the weekly two hour sessions focus on accessing characters from physical starting points and developing the essential stage craft to allow masks to play effectively in the space.
-Movement, mannerisms and repartee for comic archetypal characters will be explored, scenes will be devised and a final presentation will be worked towards.
-The history of Commedia dell Arte will be delved into as it is inextricably linked to the characters and performing them making this an ideal basis for an extended study/dissertation research.
+Teaching the key principles of mask work and comic physical theatre, the weekly two hour sessions focussed on accessing characters from physical starting points and developing the essential stage craft to allow masks to play effectively in the space.
+Movement, mannerisms and repartee for comic archetypal characters were explored, scenes devised and a final presentation was worked towards.
+The history of Commedia dell Arte was delved into as it is inextricably linked to the characters and performing them making this an ideal basis for an extended study/dissertation research.